What’s Internet of Things all about?

 And, needless to say, you’d also have to be familiar with some software engineering and computer science concepts: Programming, Operating Systems, Networking, Computer Architectures, etc.

-Furthermore, most frequently used technologies for IoT can be divided into three categories based on the three main development branches in the IoT world.
+Furthermore, the most frequently used technologies for IoT can be divided into three categories based on the three main development branches in the IoT world.

 - Device programming: Since we’re talking about hardware devices, you can guess that C and C++ languages are the main players here, especially when it comes to devices with low RAM and low CPU capabilities.
 This is due to the fact that with those languages you can write lightweight code with high performance.